How To Get the Most Out Of Your Maternity Photo Session

 We’ve all seen old family photos that may have been on trend when they were taken, but make us cringe now!

-I don’t want that for you!
-And that is precisely why I stay away from trends.
+I don’t want that for you.
+And that is precisely why I stay away from trends in my work.

 Unposed newborn portraits are hard to find